Imran Khan sees bad intentions behind attempt to hold post-budget polls - ExBulletin

 Imran Khan sees bad intentions behind attempt to hold post-budget polls

-LAHORE: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan has blamed the “bad intentions” of the Pakistan Democratic Movement (PDM)-led government behind his proposal to hold elections simultaneously after this year’s budget , local media reported.
+Lahore, April 30 Pakistan Tehreek-e-Insaf (PTI) President Imran Khan has blamed the “bad intentions” of the Pakistan Democratic Movement (PDM) led government behind his proposal to hold elections simultaneously after the budget of this year, local media reported.

 The budget is traditionally presented in the first two weeks of June and the federal government has argued that it would be too early to hold a general election next month, insisting on holding polls later this year, Geo News reported.